NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

   public IDictionary<string, string> Properties { get; } = new Dictionary<string, string>();
 ```

-There is no need to change any code references LockFileItem.
+So there is no need to change any code references LockFileItem.

-But when generating the targets section of assets file, NuGet needs to go through the runtime and compile time folder for the files with specific extensions and add those as the `related` property.
+When generating the targets section of assets file, NuGet needs to go through the runtime and compile time folder for the files with specific extensions and add those as the `related` property.

-NuGet will not use the `related` property after it's generated, it will be consumed at build time.
+After it's generated, NuGet will not use the `related` property.
+It will be consumed at build time by .NET SDK.

 In order to consume the `related` property, the .NET SDK will need to make change in the following part:

-* [dotnet/sdk/10947](https://github.com/dotnet/sdk/issues/10947) The build tasks for .NET Core SDK  [code](https://github.com/dotnet/sdk/blob/master/src/Tasks/Microsoft.NET.Build.Tasks/ResolvePackageAssets.cs)
+[dotnet/sdk/10947](https://github.com/dotnet/sdk/issues/10947) The build tasks for .NET Core SDK  [code](https://github.com/dotnet/sdk/blob/master/src/Tasks/Microsoft.NET.Build.Tasks/ResolvePackageAssets.cs)

-## Future Work

 ## Open Questions